 Protecting Your Money With SoFi

-If you’re like many Americans, you probably don’t use checks as often these days.
-But checks are still with us and it can be a good idea to always have checks on hand for those times when you need, or want, to pay by check.
+If you’re like many Americans, you probably don’t use checks often these days.
+But checks are still with us, and it can be a good idea to always have checks on hand for those times when you need or want to pay by check.

 Buying checks from the bank can be pricey though.
-Fortunately, it’s fine to search the web for cheaper options, provided you take some basic precautions.
+Fortunately, it’s fine to search the web for cheaper options, provided you take some security precautions.

 Prefer to get all of your checks for free?
-SoFi Checking and Savings® offers paper checks at no cost when you open an online bank account.
+SoFi Checking and Savings offers paper checks at no cost when you open an online bank account.
 Plus, SoFi helps you bank better in other ways: You’ll earn a competitive annual percentage yield (APY) and pay no account fees, which can mean your money grows faster.
 And you’ll spend and save in one convenient place, which may simplify your financial life.